 The settlers of Plymouth Colony were different from the Massachusetts Bay Puritans in that they wanted to separate from the Church of England rather than purify it.
-These settlers would eventually be known as the Pilgrims, however at this time they were merely a congregation led by John Robinson, William Brewster, and William Bradford and persecuted under the reign of King James I. After King James had renounced the Puritans and Protestant Separatists, a man named Tobias Matthews, who was the Archbishop of York, raided and imprisoned many in the congregation.
+These settlers would eventually be known as the Pilgrims, however at this time they were merely a congregation led by John Robinson, William Brewster, John Carver, and William Bradford and persecuted under the reign of King James I. After King James had renounced the Puritans and Protestant Separatists, a man named Tobias Matthews, who was the Archbishop of York, raided and imprisoned many in the congregation.
 After this incident the congregation fled England for the Netherlands.

 In the Netherlands the Pilgrims found religious freedom, but was not able to avoid English persecution.
 William Brewster wrote a scathing piece against the Crown and the Anglican church which thwarted the Crown to order his arrest.
 He was able to avoid arrest, but this caused the Pilgrims a desire to move further away from England.